glide-browser/glide/src/glide/docs/api.md

 itself, i.e. nested {% link href="#glide.unstable.include" class="go-to-def" %} `ts:glide.unstable.include`{% /link %} calls are not supported.

 `ts:@example glide.unstable.include("shared.glide.ts")`

+## • `glide.fs` {% id="glide.fs" %}

+{% api-heading id="glide.fs.read" %}
+glide.fs.read(path, encoding): Promise<string>
+{% /api-heading %}

+Read the file at the given path.

+Relative paths are resolved relative to the config directory, if no config directory is defined then relative paths are not allowed.

+The `encoding` must currently be set to `"utf8"` as that is the only supported encoding.

+`ts:@example await glide.fs.read("github.css", "utf8");`

 ## • `glide.messengers` {% id="glide.messengers" %}